telerik/winforms-docs/telerik-presentation-framework/text-rendering.md

 * **AntiAlias**: Each character is drawn using its anti-aliased glyph bitmap without hinting.
 Better quality due to anti-aliasing.
 Stem width differences may be noticeable because hinting is turned off.
 * **ClearTypeGridFit**: Each character is drawn using its glyph ClearType bitmap with hinting.
 The highest quality setting.
 Used to take advantage of ClearType font features.

->note [HTML-like text formatting]({%slug winforms/telerik-presentation-framework/html-like-text-formatting%}) functionality is supported only when using GDI+.
+>tip [HTML-like text formatting]({%slug winforms/telerik-presentation-framework/html-like-text-formatting%}) functionality is supported only when using GDI+.

 # See Also